 As outlined in Item 1, "Business," our Insurance operations provide commercial property, casualty and specialty insurance products on a global basis.
-Products generally provide tailored coverages for complex corporate risks and include the following lines of business: property, casualty, professional liability, environmental liability, aviation and satellite, marine and offshore energy, equine, fine art and specie, surplus lines, political risk and trade credit, product recall, surety and other insurance coverages, including those mentioned above, through our programs, middle market and construction businesses.
-We focus on those lines of business within our insurance operations that we believe provide the best return on capital over time.
-These lines of business are divided into the following business groups: North America Property and Casualty ("NAPC"), International Property and Casualty ("IPC"), Global Professional Lines ("Professional") and Global Specialty Lines ("Specialty").
+Products generally provide tailored coverages for complex corporate risks and include the following lines of business: property, casualty, professional liability, environmental liability, aviation and satellite, marine and offshore energy, equine, fine art and specie, surplus lines, political risk and trade credit, crisis management, surety and other insurance coverages, including those mentioned above, through our programs, middle market and construction businesses.
+We focus on those lines of business within our Insurance operations that we believe provide the best return on capital over time.
+These lines of business are divided into the following business groups: International Property and Casualty ("IPC"), North America Property and Casualty ("NAPC"), Global Professional Lines ("Professional") and Global Specialty Lines ("Specialty").